 Medical Editor: Charles Patrick Davis, MD, PhD

-Lanoxin Tablets (digoxin) is a member of the cardiac glycoside group of drugs that have specific effects on the myocardial (heart muscle) tissue.
+Lanoxin Tablets (digoxin) is a cardiac glycoside that has specific effects on the myocardial (heart muscle) tissue and is used to treat heart failure by increasing left ventricular ejection fractions and arrhythmias such as atrial fibrillation by controlling the ventricular response rate.
 Lanoxin is available in a generic form termed digoxin.
-Lanoxin is used to treat heart failure by increasing left ventricular ejection fractions and arrhythmias such as atrial fibrillation by controlling the ventricular response rate.
 Most side effects and toxicity of Lanoxin Tablets are avoided if the maintenance dose (see below) is within prescribed limits.
+Side effects of Lanoxin include nausea, vomiting, diarrhea, loss of appetite, weakness, dizziness, headache, anxiety, depression, slow heart rate (bradycardia), enlarged breasts in men, or skin rash.

 Lanoxin Tablets are supplied as 125 or 250 mcg (microgram) once a day; adequate dosing without toxicity is determined usually by a blood test that determines the drug's level in the blood.
 Side effects and toxic effects of Lanoxin Tablets differ mainly in severity; symptoms are blurry or yellowish vision, anorexia, nausea, vomiting, and mental changes.
 More serious events such as cardiac PR interval prolongation, ST depression, heart block, ventricular tachycardia or ventricular fibrillation may occur.
 In children, sometimes the initial symptoms are cardiac arrhythmias such as bradycardia or tachycardias.
 There are no controlled studies of Lanoxin Tablets in pregnancy, although there are a few reports of its successful use.
 A few studies suggest only a small amount of Lanoxin reaches breast milk; currently, most investigators suggest that the benefits of drug use should outweigh the potential problems before Lanoxin is used in pregnant or lactating females.